How the four dimensions differ

 Style packs

-The visual dimension and the twelve bundled styles.
+The visual dimension and the thirteen bundled styles.

 Shapes & tiers